Position Description Exam #: 21/39D31/01JL

 - Train and review the work of less experienced staff.

 The required conditions of employment include but are not limited to:

 - Successfully complete a thorough background investigation which will include a record of any criminal convictions.

 - Respond to law enforcement requests for assistance when on-duty.

 - Independently manage a heavy caseload, occasionally requiring extra hours of work.

 - Rotate between the Salinas and Monterey offices and courthouses.

+As a condition of employment, prospective employees may be required to submit to a background review which may include a review of information concerning present and/or prior employment, driving record, and record of any criminal convictions.
 Employment is contingent upon acceptable documentation verifying identity and authorization for employment in the U.S.; a list of acceptable documents is available on the USCIS Form I-9.
-If you are hired into this classification in a temporary position, your rate of pay will be hourly, and you will not be eligible for the benefits listed in the summary.APPLICATION AND SELECTION PROCEDURES
+If you are hired into this classification in a temporary position, your rate of pay will be hourly, and you will not be eligible for the benefits listed in the summary Application and Selection ProceduresApply On-Line at

 Monterey County, Human Resources Department